 Playing the electric guitar is one of the best feelings available to us.
-From smooth chords, big riffs to soulful solos, there are lots of ways to express yourself on this instrument.
+From smooth chords and big riffs to soulful solos, there are lots of ways to express yourself on this instrument.
 Wouldn’t it be nice to be able to bring these possibilities anywhere without the hassle of lugging an amp around?
 This is where the Vox Amplug comes in.
 This handy tool will bring you sonic pleasure, no matter where you are, without disturbing anyone in the vicinity.
-I took the AC30 model for a spin and I’m here to report on how it works and sounds.
+I took the AC30 model for a spin, and I’m here to report on how it works and sounds.

 I’ve documented my initial impressions in this video.
 It includes a few sound samples to give you an idea of what it can do.

 The AC30 Amplug is a compact headphone amplifier.
 You plug it in directly into your guitar and use its 1/8th jack to connect a pair of headphones.
 It’s a very simple system that has many possibilities and advantages.
 At first, I was worried that it wouldn’t be compatible with all the different types of guitars I have.
 There are lots of input jacks on the market, and they don’t all have the same shape.
 Some are recessed deeper in the body (such as on a Stratocaster).
 Other guitars are sometimes outfitted with the ever-popular electro socket, which is also very deep.
 Luckily, Vox thought of everything, and the connector is long enough to be compatible with all the jacks I’ve tried.
 It even pivots to various angles to accommodate any playing position or situation.
 It firmly clicks into place every 45 degrees, so it stays put while you practise.